VirtualPinballSpreadsheet/vps-frontend/README.md

 > Nothing is true, everything is permitted.
 ~ Ezio Auditore

-If youve come this far though, feel free to express feature requests, ideas or overall feedback on the current progress in the issues.
+If you've come this far though, feel free to express feature requests, ideas or overall feedback on the current progress in the issues.
 Since this is an exploration ground, we got the freedom to experiment :)